henryiii/pygpu-minicourse/README.md

 Make sure you have **checked the JupyterLab** checkbox, that you have enough time (at least 2 hours), and that you have entered our reservation (`pygpu`).
-Leave the extra slurm options blank.
+Leave the extra slurm options blank. (without a reservation, `--gres=gpu --constraint=a100` would pick GPUs and set the type of GPU.)

+The Anaconda3 version is `custom`.
+The module name is `course/pygpu/default`.

 After you click launch, you should soon see a button that looks like this: